birding from the window, Singapore

 Plenty of sunbirds build nests on residents' plants along the corridors, especially on those plants that spill out of the corridor ledges.
 Sunbirds seem to like to chat a lot and feed after a rain.

-The morning cacophony of bird noises is a pleasant to wake up to when the rooster is not crowing.
-(What makes the morning even better is not waking up to any dread and stress from the life problems and unresolved jira tickets.)
+The deafening morning cacophony of bird noises is pleasant to wake up to when the rooster is not crowing.
+(What makes the morning even better is not waking up to any dread and stress from unresolved Jira tickets.)

 There's a pit in this particular golden shower tree which has many birds stopping by to look for bugs or to take a sip of water.